Étoy, Switzerland: Demographics

 As of 2000, there were 1,115 people who were single and never married in the municipality.
 There were 1,029 married individuals, 45 widows or widowers and 100 individuals who are divorced.

 As of 2000, there were 822 private households in the municipality, and an average of 2.5 persons per household.
 There were 233 households that consist of only one person and 56 households with five or more people.
 Out of a total of 845 households that answered this question, 27.6% were households made up of just one person and there were 2 adults who lived with their parents.
-Of the rest of the households, there are 197 married couples without children, 335 married couples with children There were 38 single parents with a child or children.
+Of the rest of the households, there were 197 married couples without children and 335 married couples with children.
+There were 38 single parents with a child or children.
 There were 17 households that were made up of unrelated people and 23 households that were made up of some sort of institution or another collective housing.

 In 2000 there were 196 single family homes (or 55.1% of the total) out of a total of 356 inhabited buildings.
 There were 87 multi-family buildings (24.4%), along with 46 multi-purpose buildings that were mostly used for housing (12.9%) and 27 other use buildings (commercial or industrial) that also had some housing (7.6%).
 Of the single family homes 43 were built before 1919, while 60 were built between 1990 and 2000.
 The most multi-family homes (31) were built between 1981 and 1990 and the next most (19) were built before 1919.
 There were 7 multi-family houses built between 1996 and 2000.

 In 2000 there were 927 apartments in the municipality.
 The most common apartment size was 3 rooms of which there were 241.
 There were 57 single room apartments and 260 apartments with five or more rooms.
 Of these apartments, a total of 767 apartments (82.7% of the total) were permanently occupied, while 135 apartments (14.6%) were seasonally occupied and 25 apartments (2.7%) were empty.
 As of 2009, the construction rate of new housing units was 2.2 new units per 1000 residents.
 The vacancy rate for the municipality, in 2010, was 0.87%.

 The historical population is given in the following chart:

 Sights

-The entire village of Etoy is designated as part of the Inventory of Swiss Heritage Sites.
+The entire village of Étoy is designated as part of the Inventory of Swiss Heritage Sites.
 The village was among several early tile making centres in Vaud, and a line of chestnut trees leads from the site of the former tuilerie to a quay at the lake.